Erwin32/simple-LDAP-auth/README.md

 For auth use like this(expects inicialized class in $ldap)

-first argument is username second is passowrd
+first argument is username second is passoword
 ```PHP
     try {
         $ldap->authenticate($user, $pass);